huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

 pip install transformers datasets accelerate tensorboard evaluate --upgrade
 ```

 In this example, we are using the `microsoft/resnet-50` model, trained with ImageNet-1k dataset with a resolution of 224x224.
-You can see that feature extractor returns the same output below.

 ```python
 from PIL import Image